LucaPetrescu/stackverflow-backend/README.md

 #### 8. Users should be able to see real time updates

-This is done by using a combination between queueying solutions and real-time communication (WebSockets, SSE etc)
+This is done by using a combination between queueing solutions and real-time communication (WebSockets, SSE etc)

 When a user posts a new question or answers a question, the update will be pushed to a queue (most probably RabbitMQ).
 Here, the events will be consumed by a service that is always on the watch for new events created in the queue.
-The service will get the events form the queue and establish a WebScocket connection with the client to send the updates.
+The service will get the events from the queue and establish a WebScocket connection with the client to send the updates.
 This can also be done with Server Sent Events.

 In my approach, I have made use of SSE since it is one-directional and it is much simpler to implement.
 I have also included a dummy frontend client made in React for testing.